jvenuto80/ESP32-Dog-Door/README.md

 # Dog Door Automation with ESPHome
-Turn the PetSafe Electronic Pet Door to a Home Assistant smart door This project automates a dog door using an ESP32 microcontroller with ESPHome firmware.
+Turn the PetSafe Electronic Pet Door to a Home Assistant smart door.
+This project automates a dog door using an ESP32 microcontroller with ESPHome firmware.
 It leverages Bluetooth Low Energy (BLE) tracking to detect a dog tag, controls a motor to open/close the door, and integrates with Home Assistant for easy monitoring and control.

 ## Components